seeyijie/bookreviews/readme.md

 * [Colab Notebook](https://colab.research.google.com/drive/1j9WC5OVgnXZ1-h82Yk6B4BRYtKCJxYTp)

 ## FAQs:
 #### 1. MySQL seem to have issues for me after git pulling.
-What happen?
+What happened?

 If you just ran the code, you need to set the environment variables.
 Look at the instructions again for the set up.